Colin Vaines: 1999–2010: Miramax Films, The Weinstein Company, GK Films

-2010–present: freelance production
+2010–present: freelance production and creative development consultancy

 Returning to freelance production in 2010, Vaines produced Coriolanus, which marked the directing debut of its star, Ralph Fiennes, twenty years after Vaines and Fiennes first worked together on A Dangerous Man.
 The film also stars Gerard Butler and Vanessa Redgrave, who won best supporting actress at the 2011 British Independent Film Awards for her role in the movie.
 It received its European premiere at the 2011 Berlin Film Festival, and its North American premiere at the 2011 Toronto Film Festival.

 Vaines was co-producer of WE, the directing debut of Madonna, which stars Abbie Cornish, Andrea Riseborough, Oscar Isaac, and James D'Arcy.The film was premiered at the 2011 Venice Film Festival, and had its North American premiere at the 2011 Toronto Film Festival.
 He was a co-executive producer of My Week With Marilyn, starring Michelle Williams and Kenneth Branagh, both of whom were Oscar-nominated for their performances.

 In 2015, he produced The Marriage of Reason and Squalor, directed by Turner-nominated artist Jake Chapman, and starring Rhys Ifans and Sophie Kennedy Clark.
 Written by Brock Norman Brock from the book by Jake Chapman, this surreal take on romance novels was financed largely by Sky Arts, who transmitted a four-part version.
 A feature version for the international theatrical market premiered at the Edinburgh International Film Festival.

 He was an executive producer of Red Dog: True Blue, the prequel to the hugely successful Australian movie Red Dog.
 The film, which stars Jason Isaacs and Levi Miller, opened in Australia through Village Roadshow on Boxing Day 2016.

 Film Stars Don't Die in Liverpool was released in 2017.
 Directed by Paul McGuigan, the movie stars Annette Bening, Jamie Bell, Kenneth Cranham, Stephen Graham, Vanessa Redgrave and Julie Walters, and is produced by Vaines and Bond producer Barbara Broccoli.
 Matt Greenhalgh wrote the screenplay, from the book by Peter Turner.
 The film, which premiered to critical acclaim at the 2017 Telluride Film Festival and went on to screen at the Toronto and London film festivals, was released through Sony Classics in North America, and Lionsgate in the UK.
 The film was nominated for three British Academy awards: best actress, best actor, and best adapted screenplay.

 Koko: A Red Dog Story, the latest in the Red Dog saga, on which Vaines is an executive producer, was released in Australian cinemas and on demand at the end of 2019.